deepakshrma/deno-by-example/website/advance_jq.md

 (c) Photo by Paolo Nicolello on Unsplash

-Deno provide direct access to arguments passed to program using CLI.
-We can use `Deno.args` to get all the arguments passed to program as Array.
+Deno provides direct access to arguments passed to programs using CLI.
+We can use `Deno.args` to get all the arguments passed to programs as an Array.
 Let's use it.

 ```typescript
 import safeEval from "https://raw.githubusercontent.com/deepakshrma/deno-by-example/master/examples/safe_eval.ts";